parth2814/File-Integrity-Checker/README.md

-Copy# File System Integrity Checker
+# File System Integrity Checker

 This Python-based tool monitors and reports changes in a specified directory structure.
 It creates a baseline of file states and compares the current state of the file system against this baseline to detect modifications, additions, or deletions.